wavemaker/docs/learn/react-native/custom-js-modules.md

 id: "custom-js-modules"
 ---

-A JavaScript module enables users to enhance the application functionality by allowing integration of specialized libraries or custom scripts, facilitating the creation of unique user interfaces, implementing complex business logic, or incorporating third-party services.
+A JavaScript module allows you to enhance your application by integrating specialized libraries or custom scripts.
+This helps in:

+- Creating unique user interfaces
+- Implementing complex business logic
+- Integrating third-party services

+### Why Upload Custom JS Modules Locally?

-Uploading custom JS modules locally comes with below pros.
+Uploading JS modules directly into the project offers the following advantages:

-- You can upload platform specific custom JS module.
+- Supports **platform-specific** custom modules (Web or Native)
 - Local modules can be uploaded in the project without using third party server.

 :::note
-If the custom JS module is already available in NPM or Git, and it is not dependent on the platform then go to [Third-party expo plugins](/learn/react-native/third-party-expo-plugins/).
+If your JS module is already available on NPM or Git, and it is not dependent on the platform, consider using [Third-party expo plugins](/learn/react-native/third-party-expo-plugins/).
 :::

+### Types of Custom JS Modules

-## Using Custom JS Module
+Custom JS modules can be:

-A custom JS module can be created for Web and Native applications or it can be platform independent.
+1. **Platform-independent** — works on both Web and Native
+2. **Platform-specific** — different versions for Web and Native platforms

 When creating platform specific custom JS modules, user can either

 - Uploading a custom JS module.
 - Uploading Platform Specific Custom JS Modules.